s-s-lee/susan-portfolio/README.md

 ## Description

 Hey, I'm Susan Lee.
 I currently live in Philadelphia, PA and I work with clinical drug trials for children with GI diseases caused by food allergies.
-However, I finally decided to take a leap and join a coding bootcamp.
-I'm excited to switch gears and hopefully become a full-stack web developer.
+However, I finally decided to pursue my true interests and joined a full-stack coding bootcamp.
+I'm excited to switch gears and become a full-stack web developer!

 My portfolio site includes my past projects, resume, and contact info.